 PRIDE.
-Each year, New York anxiously awaits the week-long celebration in June and its colorful and raucous parade finale.
-Since 1970, New Yorkers have come together for Pride NYC, supporting civil rights and the LGBT community by marching proudly through the streets of Manhattan.
+Each year, New York anxiously awaits the week-long celebration in June and its colorful and raucous parade.
+Since 1970, New Yorkers have come together for Pride NYC, supporting civil rights and the LGBTQ community by marching proudly through the streets of Manhattan.

 What should you expect from Pride NYC?

 Anything is possible!
 You’ll witness a lot of drag, topless women, rainbows, balloons, streamers, signs, fringe and feathers, glam and glitter, and you’ll hear music and see dancing.
 Yes, there will be dancing.

 It will be a spectacle.
 It will be fabulous.
 It will be tons of fun.
 And you can bet that Pride NYC will be an unforgettable experience.
 You will be surprised and maybe even stunned.
 You will laugh.
 And you might cry.

 What do you do at WorldPride NYC?

 You can stand quietly on the sidelines and not hoot or holler and observe (might be tough to do, honestly).
 Or you can paint your face and body and sport an outlandish get-up, wearing little or nothing, and as a gay friend of mine once said, “Let your freak flag fly.”
 And in New York, the freakier, the better. 🙂

 Here are some more scenes from 2015, 2016 and 2017 Pride NYC courtesy of photographer Eric Barao.
 Thank you, Eric!